 - providing assistive devices or equipment

-- making the work place more accessible (e.g., altering the height of a desk)
+- making the work place more accessible, like altering the height of a desk

-However, some assistance that provides your employer “significant difficulty or expense” may not be covered under the law.
+However, some accommodations that cause your employer “significant difficulty or expense” may not be covered under the law.
 You have the option of providing it yourself or sharing the expenses with your employer.

-For more information, you can request a copy of the Americans with Disabilities Act and other applicable laws from your human resources department.
+You can get more information about the ADA and other applicable laws from your human resources department.